-EDAD-521 Research and Data-Based Decision Making in Schools
+EDAD-521 Using Research Strategies and Analysis of Data to Make Decisions in Schools 3 credits

 This course will develop the skills needed by educational leaders at all levels to interpret, use, and apply statistical concepts and research methodologies in critical administrative and supervisory functions.
 Statistical methodology will be used to further understanding of different research strategies.
 Students will interpret data and make informed decisions regarding the frameworks, implementation, and evaluation of instructional programs and practices designed to improve teaching and learning in school, district, and national settings.
 Course activities and field work will include: scenario and case study analyses; the use of critical friends' discussion groups; the application and use of different technologies and software programs; and, the identification of appropriate problem solving and resolution strategies.
 Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards and professional development standards, the Standards for School Leaders of the Interstate School Leaders Licensure Consortium, and the candidate proficiencies developed by the Educational Leadership Constituent Council.
 Prerequisites: EDAD-501 and EDAD-514.